What Is Phenylketonuria (PKU)?

 Children and adults with PKU should eat a low-protein diet.
 They should avoid high-protein foods, like milk, dairy, meats, eggs, nuts, soy, and beans.
 A person with PKU also should avoid the artificial sweetener aspartame, which contains phenylalanine.
 Special formulas may be needed at any age for the person to get the right amount of calories and essential nutrients.

 The special diet should start as soon as PKU is diagnosed and continue for the rest of the person's life.
-New medicines are being developed to lower PKU in the blood, but medical nutrition therapy is the main treatment for PKU.
+There are medicines that can help some people with milder forms of PKU, but medical nutrition therapy is still the main treatment for the condition.

 What Else Should I Know?